Freymaurer/SAFE-MinExcel/README.md

 Tested for:
 - Excel online
 - Excel 356 on windows
-- Excel 2019 on windows
+- Excel 2019 on windows (Maybe not anymore)

 ## Install pre-requisites